romegasoftware/Multitenancy/README.md

 }
 ```

+> **hint**
-If the user is assigned `Super Administrator` access, they will be able to access your `admin` subdomain and the tenant scope will not register.
+> If the user is assigned `Super Administrator` access, they will be able to access your `admin` subdomain and the tenant scope will not register.
 This allows you to manage all the data across all the instances without needing individual access to each Tenant's account.

 ### Providing Access to Admin Domain